 Who makes the decision?

-The decision to cancel classes or close the campus is made by the Chancellor, on the recommendation of the Vice Chancellor for Business and Finance and the Provost.
+The decision to cancel classes is made by the Chancellor, on the recommendation of the Vice Chancellor for Business and Finance and the Provost.
 They are advised by the Director of Public Safety, who monitors road conditions in our region and the ability of the campus grounds crew to keep the campus accessible.

 What if a faculty member is unable to reach the University to hold a scheduled class?

 If an instructor is unable to hold a scheduled class because he or she cannot reach the University during a winter storm, the instructor must notify University General Information (920-465-2000).
 Students call University General Information to learn of classes that will not be held.
 Leaving a call at the budgetary unit office or leaving a note on a classroom door is not an acceptable alternative to calling University General Information.

 What are the criteria for making the decision to cancel all classes?

 In formulating a recommendation, the Vice Chancellor for Business and Finance and the Provost take into account reports on area road conditions, forecasts of storm continuation, predicted snow accumulations, temperature and wind chill, and the ability of the grounds crew to keep the campus parking lots cleared.
 Another key indicator is whether city streets are open enough to allow continuation of city bus service to the campus.

 Who decides whether students, faculty or staff should try to get to campus?